Buyer’s Guide: Caulking Guns

 - Pneumatic: Air-powered caulking guns are among the most popular powered options for home workshops because there’s no battery to charge and they interchange with other air-power tools, but you will need an air compressor.
 In addition to the gun’s finger trigger, dispensing pressure can be regulated by adjusting the pressure on your air compressor.

-Our Top Six Picks
+Our Top Picks

 2. RUNNER-UP: Newborn 188 Super Ratchet Rod Cradle Caulking Gun